The Irishman (novel)

-The Irishman (1960) is a Miles Franklin Award-winning novel by Australian author Elizabeth O'Conner.
+The Irishman (1960) is a novel by Australian author Elizabeth O'Conner.
+It won the 1960 Miles Franklin Award.

 Story outline

 The novel follows the experiences of Paddy Doolan, an Irish horse wagoner and his son Michael in the Gulf Country of north-eastern Australia.
 It is set in the early 1920s when horse-drawn transport was challenged by the advent of motor vehicles and aircraft—change which Doolan cannot accept.

+Critical reception

+Lisa Hill on the ANZLitLovers Litblog noted: "O’Conner won the prize in 1960, in the years of postwar prosperity and well before the Swinging Sixties challenged long-established mores across the globe.
+Cities in Australia were being transformed by post-war immigration from Europe and by the growth in manufacturing which was driven by the sudden availability of cheap labour.
+The Irishman, however, explores a different period of transition.
+O’Conner was writing about what was already a vanished era – the inter-war years when bush life was being transformed by the arrival of the motor-vehicle in the early 1920s.
+While at one level it’s an engaging coming-of-age story, it is also the story of a remote community confronting decline."

 Film adaptation

 In 1978, the book was adapted for the screen and directed by Donald Crombie in a film of the same name.
 The film featured Michael Craig, Simon Burke and Robyn Nevin in the lead roles.